The Pros and Cons of Laser-Assisted Liposuction

 Liposuction is extremely popular.
 In fact, it’s the top cosmetic surgery in the United States, with some 400,000 procedures performed every year on various parts of the body.

-Although traditional liposuction techniques — which have been around for decades — are considered highly effective and safe, laser liposuction is one of several relatively new technologies that are now offered as a way to replace or enhance this body contouring procedure.
+Although traditional liposuction techniques are considered highly effective and safe, laser liposuction is one of several relatively new technologies that are now offered as a way to replace or enhance this classic body contouring procedure

-Laser liposuction (laser-assisted liposuction, laser lipoplasty, laser lipo or laser lipolysis) is also known under various ‘brand’ names, including:
+Laser liposuction, sometimes called laser-assisted liposuction, laser lipoplasty, laser lipo, or laser lipolysis, is also known under various ‘brand’ names, like TriSculpt and Accusculpt.

-When first studied and introduced in the early 1990s, laser lipo treatment did not receive FDA approval as there was no real benefit shown.
-The early 2000s saw new lasers introduced that subsequently gained FDA approval.
+When first studied and introduced in the early 1990s, laser liposuction treatment did not receive FDA-approval as there was no real benefit shown.
+In the early 2000s however, new lasers were introduced that subsequently gained FDA-approval.

 Various studies indicate that laser is effective and does provide benefits in terms of reducing fat and tightening the skin.
 However, as plastic surgeon Dr. Michael Frederick of Palm Beach Gardens, FL warns, “there has never been a good study proving that the laser tightens the skin more than any other method of liposuction.”

 A further review of current scientific literature seems to prove Frederick right, the general consensus being that there is no clinical advantage to laser liposuction over traditional liposuction procedures.

 According to a study published in The Journal of Clinical and Aesthetic Dermatology, several clinicians “have been reluctant to accept laser lipolysis, citing longer procedural times, increased risk of adverse reactions, and lack of evidence supporting superiority over traditional liposuction.”